High-speed camera rig captures 3D images of birds’ wings in flight

 The results are not only useful but also eerily beautiful:

-The very first tests of the system yielded interesting information: the bird’s angle of attack, an aerodynamic term for the angle at which air strikes the wing (or vice versa, depending on your frame of reference), was absurdly high.
+The very first tests of the system yielded interesting information: The bird’s angle of attack, an aerodynamic term for the angle at which air strikes the wing (or vice versa, depending on your frame of reference), was absurdly high.
 In an aircraft it would create so much drag that it would stall immediately and drop like a rock, or perhaps snap the wings off.But Gary apparently was able not just to take off, but to convert this ridiculous angle into improved lift by redirecting the drag in an upwards direction.
 (I think.)

-At any rate, the system is easy to deploy, accurate, and could be used to track the minutest motions of other flying, hopping, or stalking creatures.
+At any rate, the system is easy to deploy, accurate and could be used to track the minutest motions of other flying, hopping or stalking creatures.
 Future versions could use multiple cameras to form a more complete picture of the animal, but that’s a significantly harder problem.

-For now the next step is to test out the system in Stanford’s bird wind tunnel, which is something that exists.
+For now the next step is to test the system in Stanford’s bird wind tunnel, which is something that exists.

 0